 The likelihood of the immune system rejecting a transplant of embryonic stem cell-based tissue depends on the origin of that tissue.
 Stem cells isolated from IVF embryos will have a genetic makeup that will not match that of the person who receives the transplant.
 That person’s immune system will recognize those cells as foreign and reject the tissue unless a person is on powerful immune suppressive drugs.

-Stem cells generated through SCNT or iPS cells would be a perfect genetic match for a person.
-The immune system would likely overlook that transplanted tissue, seeing it as a normal part of the body.
-Still, some researchers suggest that even if the cells are a perfect match they may not entirely escape the notice of the immune system.
+Stem cells generated through SCNT or iPS cell technology, on the other hand, are a perfect genetic match.
+The immune system would likely overlook that transplanted cells, seeing it as a normal part of the body.
+Still, some suggest that even if the cells are perfectly matched, they may not entirely escape the notice of the immune system.
 Cancer cells, for example, have the same genetic make up as surrounding tissue and yet the immune system will often identify and destroy early tumors.
 Until more information is available from animal studies it will be hard to know whether transplanted patient-specific cells are likely to call the attention of the immune system.

-In order to be approved by the FDA for use in human trials, stem cells must be grown in what’s known as good manufacturing practice (GMP) conditions.
-Under GMP standards, a cell line has to be grown in such a way that each group of cells is grown in identical, repeatable conditions.
-This ensures that each batch of cells has the same properties, and each person getting a stem cell therapy would be getting an equivalent treatment.
-Although the FDA hasn’t issued guidelines for how pluripotent stem cells need to be grown in order to meet GMP standards, achieving this level of consistency could mean knowing the exact identity and quantity of every component in the media that the cells grow in.
+In order to be approved by the FDA for use in human trials, stem cells must be grown in good manufacturing practice (GMP) conditions.
+Under GMP standards, a cell line has to be manufactured so that each group of cells is grown in an identical, repeatable, sterile environment.
+This ensures that each batch of cells has the same properties, and each person getting a stem cell therapy gets an equivalent treatment.
+Although the FDA hasn’t yet issued guidelines for how pluripotent stem cells need to meet GMP standards, achieving this level of consistency could mean knowing the exact identity and quantity of every component involved in growing the cells.

 Growing stem cells under strictly controlled conditions is still a challenge.
-Most pluripotent stem cells are grown on what’s known as feeder cells, which are a layer of animal or human cells on the lab dish that provide the nutrients the cells need to grow and divide.
-Those feeder cells produce a mix of factors that nourish the embryonic stem cells and allow those cells to thrive in the foreign environment of a lab dish.
+Most stem cells are grown on feeder cells, a layer of animal or human cells on the lab dish that provide the nutrients the cells need to grow and divide.
 Scientists don’t currently know what it is exactly that the feeder cells provide, and so the use of those feeder cells probably won’t conform to GMP standards.
 CIRM is funding researchers who are trying to learn how to grow pluripotent stem cell lines in the absence of feeder cells, and to isolate new lines under GMP standards.